Barvolo/Code-Block/README.md

 # Code Block Editor

 A real-time code block editor that allows mentors to view and students to edit code blocks.
-Built with React for the frontend and Flask for the backend, with a local dictionary used for data storage.
+Built with React for the frontend and Flask for the backend, with MongoDB and Redis used for data storage.

 ## Features